FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/join-us-for-filecoin-liftoff-on-october-19-23-2020.md

 _template: blog_detail
 ---

 The Filecoin Network is now LIVE!
 This marks the culmination of years of innovation and hard work, and we thank everyone who dedicated their time, ideas, and expertise to make Filecoin a reality.
-To read more about this milestone, check our blog post on the launch [here](https://filecoin.io/blog/mainnet-liftoff/).
+To read more about this milestone, check our blog post on the launch [on our blog](/blog/mainnet-liftoff/).

 ## Join us for Filecoin Liftoff